Measuring MOS for VoIP test

 First, it is important to understand that MOS - Mean Opinion Score - is a relative scale and is built upon many factors which can affect voice quality.
 VoIP measurements are collected for after testing the one-way delay or the latency of the connection, packet loss with a metric to include the number of consecutive packets lost, and the amount jitter (difference in time it takes packets to arrive).
 Calculations then factor an R Factor that can be used to estimate a MOS score.

-required for a digital signal to travel end-to-end across the entire network.
+the time required for a digital signal to travel end-to-end across

 Packetization delay which is the time required to digitize the signal for the codec used for sending over the internet and decode it at the far end.
 A more compressed codec like G.729 has a higher packetization delay than a non-compressed codec like G.711 codec.